Shark Pictures

 Having escaped from the UK in the 1980's Andy wandered the planet in search of adventure.
 Over a 20 year span he has traveled through more than 70 countries collecting experiences and images.

-In the mid 90's Andy worked as a Dive Master in the Bay Islands of Honduras which gave him the foundation for later opportunities in the diving world.
 In early 2000 he joined SEAmagine Hydrospace Corporation as a Submersible Pilot.
-After training in the Kelp forests of California's Catalina Island Andy worked as Operations Manager with Cayman Submariners and later as a Pilot Instructor for SEAmagine in various locations around the globe.
+After training in the Kelp forests of California's Catalina Island, Andy worked as Operations Manager with Cayman Submariners and later as a Pilot Instructor for SEAmagine in various locations around the globe.

 Andy's Mission: The Predators in Peril Project

 Recognizing the need to publicize the fragile position of many lesser known sharks, Andy now spends his free time tracking down endangered sharks that have not yet been photographed.
-With around 300 species of sharks yet to be recorded, he is entrenched in a daunting mission which often involves costly expeditions to look for elusive species.
+With around 300 species of sharks yet to be recorded in the wild, he is entrenched in a daunting mission which often involves costly expeditions to look for elusive species.
 Some of the conservation organizations that have utilized Andy's unique images include: WWF, IUCN, Shark Alliance, Ocean Conservancy, Shark Trust, Smithsonian, Pew Institute and many other NGOs and government bodies.

 Covers by Andy Murch:

-Andy Murch Beyond Blue Magazine Cover Andy Murch Inquiry Magazine Cover Andy Murch Ciencias Marinas Magazine Cover Oryx magazine Cover by Andy Murch Andy Murch Shark Diver Magazine Cover Andy Murch Shark Diver Magazine Cover Andy Murch Shark Diver Magazine Cover Andy Murch Journal of Zoology Cover Andy Murch Shark Diver Magazine Cover Andy Murch Shark Diver Magazine Cover Andy Murch Australian Sharks and Rays Book Cover Andy Murch American Currents Magazine Cover Sharks and Rays of Ireland Andy Murch Shark Focus Magazine Cover Andy Murch Talon Magazine Cover Andy Murch California Diving Magazine Cover Andy Murch Sharks of New Caledonia Book Cover
+Scholastic shark attack book Diver Magazine South Africa Sevengill Cover Andy Murch Beyond Blue Magazine Cover Andy Murch Inquiry Magazine Cover Andy Murch Ciencias Marinas Magazine Cover Oryx magazine Cover by Andy Murch Andy Murch Shark Diver Magazine Cover Andy Murch Shark Diver Magazine Cover Andy Murch Shark Diver Magazine Cover Andy Murch Journal of Zoology Cover Andy Murch Shark Diver Magazine Cover Andy Murch Shark Diver Magazine Cover Andy Murch Australian Sharks and Rays Book Cover Andy Murch American Currents Magazine Cover Sharks and Rays of Ireland Andy Murch Shark Focus Magazine Cover Andy Murch Talon Magazine Cover Andy Murch California Diving Magazine Cover Andy Murch Sharks of New Caledonia Book Cover

-AMAZING SHARK DIVING EXPEDITIONS
+WORLD CLASS SHARK DIVING EXPEDITIONS

 Join Andy in the field on one of his amazing shark diving adventures: